 Prepare the kids if the hike will be more streneous than what they have done before.
 They will probably be even more excited than you are.

 6. There is no such thing as bad weather

 The weather probably bothers you more than the kids.
-If you have the right equipment you can walk in almost any weather in most places and that can be an experience in itself.
+If you have the right equipment you can walk in almost any weather and that can be an experience in itself.

 You might end the hike a little earlier or change it and pass by a mountain hut/restaurant/café and sit in front of a fire sipping hot chocolate.

 Do not push your kids when they get tired.
 Kids are a lot better in realizing the journey is half the pleasure than most of us target focused adults are.
 Even if you do not reach for example the summit, the kids might not worry that much about it.